spearwolf/dungeonmaker.js/README.md

 ### install http server

-you will need an local http server to run the example from `dist/` directory.
+you will need a http server to run the example from `dist/`